Sqaaakoi/Vencord/README.md

 ### My unmaintained plugins

--   ResizableSidebar
+-   PreSendModeration
-    -   Resize the sidebar on the left of your screen.
-    -   Right click the invisible handle to reset it.
+    -   Confirms that you want to send inappropriate content.
+    -   Lists sourced from keyword filter experiment
     -   Unmaintained due to breakage.
-Not recommended to enable
--   ShakingText
-    -   Adds a markdown rule for text that shakes around
-    -   Code taken from the 3rd party WigglyText plugin (https://github.com/nexpid/WigglyText)
-    -   Unmaintained as it's way too niche, and it's somehow incompatible with the WigglyText plugin
+Do not enable.
+You will not be able to send messages

 ### Modified plugins